-We are interested in how we move beyond student-centered approaches to provide all learners with a common purpose.
 We think it’s time to get away as much as possible from the anthropocentric worldviews that perpetuate the big issues of our time: climate disruption, socio-economic injustice, and the precariousness of relations with other living things.
 We believe we need a more bio-centric approach.
-We would love to connect with anyone who is open to developing a fluid curriculum of for regeneration, one that opens us all to the futures we can imagine.
+We would love to connect with anyone who is open to developing a fluid “curriculum” of and for regeneration, one that opens us all to the futures we can imagine.

 We imagine learning ecosystems that extend beyond physical and conceptual walls.
 They would be inter-generational and collaborative.
 Alongside future-ready skills, they would teach future-saving ethics such as “practice eco-reciprocity,” “stand up for justice,” “share with solidarity,” and “act with kindness.”

 Why a coconut?
 Because a coconut is classified as both a seed and a fruit—the beginning and the end of the cycle of life, which continues onward.
-A coconut is difficult to open but provides a worthwhile reward inside.
+It is also a nut, which you need to be if you want to change the world.
+A coconut is difficult to open but provides a worthwhile reward inside; you can do so much with what’s inside coconuts.
 You just need a bit of persistence and creativity to crack it.
 Every coconut is unique, exotic (to us at least), and definitely not a low hanging fruit.
 We believe deeper learning is a lot like a coconut.